-The PK Storm boilers are manufactured for 208-240 VAC, single phase, 60 hertz electrical service.
-The total operating amperage is indicated on the rating nameplate and the appliance requires less than or equal to 20 Amps at full load.
+The STORM boilers can be manufactured for 208-240 VAC, three phase, 60 hertz electrical service OR 440-480VAC, three phase, 60 hertz electrical service.
+The total operating amperage is indicated on the rating nameplate require less than 25 Amps at full load.
 Before starting the boiler, check to ensure that the proper electrical service is connected to the boiler.